The Mummy Returns: Visual effects

 The visual effects team, led by John Berton at Industrial Light & Magic (ILM), aimed to surpass the effects of the first film.
 Advances in computer-generated imagery (CGI) allowed for more intricate and realistic creatures, such as Imhotep.
 The filmmakers focused on creating a seamless integration between the live-action sequences and CGI, using detailed camera tracking and motion-capture technology.

 Berton highlighted the challenge of animating creatures with organic realism and developing characters like Imhotep, whose interactions with other characters were more detailed than in the original film.
 Arnold Vosloo, who reprised his role as Imhotep, faced the challenge of acting alongside these digital elements, often reacting to creatures and environments that were only added in post-production.

 Despite advancements in CGI, the Scorpion King's appearance was widely criticized for its awkward facial features and uncanny valley effect.
 The visual effects team faced challenges due to limited reference material of Dwayne Johnson, as his WWE commitments prevented detailed facial scans.
 As a result, the digital representation of Johnson lacked accuracy, standing out as one of the film's most criticized visual effects, despite improvements in other characters like Imhotep.

 Music

 The Mummy Returns: Original Motion Picture Soundtrack was released on May 1, 2001, by Decca Records.

-The score was composed and conducted by Alan Silvestri, who did not reuse any of Goldsmith's themes from the first film.
+The score was composed and conducted by Alan Silvestri, who did not reuse any of Jerry Goldsmith's themes from the first film.
 It was performed by the Sinfonia of London and orchestrated by William Ross.

 The soundtrack contains Silvestri's as well as a version of the song "Forever May Not Be Long Enough" by the rock band Live, which slightly differs from the song's album version.

 A 2-CD expansion was released by Intrada Records in 2018.